jctemp/paper-gnn-shadewatcher/main.typ

     ),
   ),
   abstract: [
-        This paper covers the novel approach of recommendation-based threat detection realised by `ShadeWatcher`.
+        This paper covers the novel approach of recommendation-based threat detection `ShadeWatcher`.
         We aim to break down the various components used in `ShadeWatcher` and make them more accessible to a general audience.
         Furthermore, the paper contains inferred explanations for undiscussed aspects in the original paper.
         The paper does not contain an evaluation because of missing comparative data.